hasura/graphql-engine/docs/graphql/manual/schema/views.rst

 ---------------

 `Views <https://www.postgresql.org/docs/current/sql-createview.html>`_ can be used to expose the results of a custom query as a virtual table.
-Views are not persisted physically, i.e. the query defining a view is executed whenever data is requested from the view.
+Views are not persisted physically i.e. the query defining a view is executed whenever data is requested from the view.

 Hasura GraphQL engine lets you expose views over the GraphQL API to allow querying them using both ``queries`` and